The William Knuth Family of Augusta Wisconsin

 The Sperbers: Alvin and Ed, brothers, married Knuth Sisters

-Ervin Knuth / Wilma Albert Knuth / Irma Klatt Agnes Knuth / Bill Matz Esther Knuth / Ed Moen
+Ervin Knuth / Wilma Albert Knuth / Irma Klatt Agnes Knuth / Arnold Matz Esther Knuth / Ed Moen

-David Dale Arlen Charlie William Lora Kimberly Monty Eljean Bill Sonja Diane Debra Richard
+David Dale Arlen Charlie William Lora Kimberly Monty Algean Bill Sonja Diane Debra Richard

 John Knuth / Emogene Grams Herb Knuth / Betty Lou File Margaret Knuth / Alvin Sperber Adela Knuth / Ed Sperber